sebastien-plutniak/archeoviz/README.md

     order to add the missing labels (on the X and Y axes of the grid, respectively).

+### Refitting table

+A data table with two columns can be uploaded for refitting data (CSV format).
+Each row must contain the unique identifiers of two refitting objects (corresponding to the values of the `id` column in the objects table).

+### Timeline table

+A table (CSV format) can be uploaded about excavation history.
+Row gives the year when each grid square of the site was excavated or surveyed.
+This table must include the following variables:

+  - **year**: numerical value, the year of excavation
+  - **square\_x**: alphanumerical value, identifier of the excavated square on the X axis
+  - **square\_y**: alphanumerical value, identifier of the excavated square on the Y axis

+## Data Input

+There are four ways to input data in `archeoViz`:

+1.  uploading data tables through the “Input data” tab,
+2.  generating random data in the “Input data” tab;
+3.  loading data tables through the `archeoViz` function’s parameters, in the R interface;
+4.  uploading data tables through URL parameters, when using an online instance of `archeoViz`.

+### Through the application interface

+The three types of tables can be loaded in the “Input data” tab.
+The CSV separator (one of: comma, semicolon, tabulation) and the character used for decimal points (period or comma).

-### Random data
+### Generating random data

-For demonstration purposes using randomly generated data is made possible.
+Using randomly generated data is made possible for demonstration purposes.
 To activate this feature, set the slider in “Input data” to a value higher than 0 (setting the value back to 0 deactivates the feature).
 An “objects” data set, a “refits” data set, and a “timeline” data set are generated, making it possible to test all the `archeoViz` functionalities.

-### Through function parameters
+### Through the R function parameters

 `archeoViz`’s launching function (`archeoViz()`) can be run without parameter